capr/miniterra/README.md

 `lx` is a standalone library which allows embedding other languages inside Lua, another [idea from Terra](https://terralang.org/api.html#embedding-new-languages-inside-lua).
 Miniterra is implemented as an embedded language based on this library.
-You can use `lx` to implement your own embedded languages that have nothing to do with Terra as long as their syntax is made only of Lua/Terra lexical units and there's a clear set of keywords that mark the beginning of a statement or expression in the language.
+You can use `lx` to implement your own embedded language that has nothing to do with Terra as long as its syntax is made only of Lua/Terra lexical units and there's a clear set of keywords that mark the beginning of a statement or expression in the language.